-But let’s suppose that the facial recognition algorithms work correctly, and the database is managed carefully from a technical point of view by the Secretary of the Ministry of the Interior.
+But let’s suppose that the facial recognition algorithms work correctly, and the database is managed carefully from a technical point of view by the Ministry of the Interior.
 That would mean state surveillance systems could identify each individual perfectly.
 In that case, the question is: do we really want to go there?

 The use of this technology entails great risks: it may be used to find and arrest protesters or protest organizers, or it may be used to track people remotely without their knowledge, among other concerning uses.
 In addition, living in a surveillance society affects people’s privacy and can also affect freedom of expression, movement and assembly, in ways we do not yet suspect.
 How will facial identification affect the behavior of Uruguayans?
 Has the impact of the possible social consequences of using biometrics in the public space been analyzed?
 Is it necessary and proportional?